ifaddr/ifaddr/README.rst

 **NetBSD** should work too, but I haven't personally tested those.
 **Solaris/Illumos** should also work.

 This library is open source and released under the MIT License.
+It works with Python 2.7 and 3.5+.

 You can install it with `pip install ifaddr`.
 It doesn't need to compile anything, so there shouldn't be any surprises.
 Even on Windows.